Get our free printable Christmas Planner for a stress-free Christmas!

 Christmas gift baskets can also be ordered for your convenience.
 There are specialty stores that focus on specific items that can be used to fill in a gift basket while there are others that can actually suggest what items to use for the Christmas gift basket.

-It is ideal to have some idea of what the recipient may like to receive for Christmas instead of floundering around a store and have no idea at all what to fill in.
+It is ideal to have some idea of what the recipient may like to receive for Christmas instead of floundering around a store and having no idea at all that to fill in.

 A Christmas gift basket is usually decorated with a ribbon and a bow to complement the Christmas season.

 If you’re giving perishable food items, wrap them in clear (colored) cellophane first and then place them in the basket.